Thilagar: Soundtrack

 The soundtrack was composed by Kannan.

 Release

-The film opened in March 2015 to mixed reviews, with a critic from Sify.com stating "what prevent Thilagar from being a classic is the unwanted romantic track, loud melodrama and abrupt ending", giving it an "average" verdict.
+The film opened in March 2015 to mixed reviews, with a critic from Sify stating "what prevent Thilagar from being a classic is the unwanted romantic track, loud melodrama and abrupt ending", giving it an "average" verdict.
 Behindwoods.com also gave the film a middling review, adding "overall, Thilagar is a seen before, heard before story, supported by good performances from Kishore and Dhruwa".
 Likewise, The Hindu noted that the film had a "lot of gun powder, but no explosion".

 Despite garnering average reviews, the film went relatively unnoticed and performed poorly at the box office.